-Should the student find it necessary to withdraw from Darton College after completing registration, the student should see his/her academic advisor for assistance in completing the official withdrawal form.
+Should the student find it necessary to withdraw from Darton College after completing registration, the student should see his/her academic advisor for assistance in completing the official withdrawal form or if no academic advisor is assigned, see the division office of his/her major.
 The completed form should be returned to the Registrar's Office for final processing.
 Personnel in that office will process a request for refund of fees, if applicable.
 For refund percentages, see the refund schedule outlined in the catalog and semester schedule.